-CODE OF CONDUCT FOR TUNA SUPPLIERS (VESSELS)
+CODE OF CONDUCT FOR TUNA SUPPLIERS (VESSELS) BOLTON FOOD & TRI MARINE

-Bolton Group's (hereinafter, 'BG') Code of Ethics (hereinafter, the 'Code') together with Bolton Group's Human Rights Policy (hereinafter, 'HRP') are the top of the BG's regulatory pyramid by which BG establishes its core principles and values.
-BG's expectation and requirement is that all of the companies in BG, including all employees, managers and governing bodies, adhere to this common framework of integrity in performing professional activities and relations with stakeholders.
+Bolton's Code of Conduct (hereinafter, the 'Code') together with Bolton's Human Rights Policy (hereinafter, 'HRP') are the top of the Bolton's regulatory pyramid by which the Group establishes its core principles and values.
+Bolton's expectation and requirement is that all of the companies, including all employees, managers and governing bodies, adhere to this common framework of integrity in performing professional activities and relations with stakeholders.

-BG implements and supports the internationally recognized Human Rights laid out in the Universal Bill of Human Rights and the conventions which it inspired.
+Bolton implements and supports the internationally recognized Human Rights laid out in the Universal Bill of Human Rights and the conventions which it inspired.
 These include the core and relevant ILO Conventions enshrined in the ILO Constitution, regardless of the member's ratification status, and the Ethical Trade Initiative.

-Bolton Food (hereinafter, 'BF') considers the fair management of operations along its supply chain as a crucial part of its sustainability strategy.
-As published in the BG's Human Rights Policy, eight key principles of social accountability have been identified as being applicable for all tuna suppliers conducting operations at sea:
+Bolton Food & Tri Marine considers the fair management of operations along its supply chain as a crucial part of its sustainability strategy.
+As published in the Bolton's Human Rights Policy, nine key principles of social accountability have been identified as being applicable for all tuna suppliers conducting operations at sea:

 - Regular and Freely Chosen Employment

 - Freedom of Association and Collective Bargaining

 - Health, Safety and Working Conditions

-- · Child Labor
+- Child Labor

-- Living Wages are Paid
+- · Living Wages are Paid

 - Working Hours are not Excessive

 - No Discrimination and Harsh Treatment is Practiced

+- Rights of local population

 - Reporting breaches